 I consider "finding" to be a basic outlining capability.
 NoteTaker has a minimal find/replace (find a text string, but you can search over many notebooks) while NoteBook's "superfind" also considers assignable cell attributes (keywords, "stickers," highlights, dates, and priorities) that will be mentioned below.
-The results of a "superfind" are which are the same type of thing, except little pictures.
-These are optionally displayed to the left of the cell.
-Priorities are a presented as a page on the index.
+The results of a "superfind" are presented as a page on the index.
 Results are displayed with surrounding context so you can actually understand them.
 Each result is hotlinked to its occurrence.
 Nice.